 Are drug companies living up to their human rights responsibilities?

 September 28, 2010 — How well are drug companies allowing patients access to medicines and carrying out other human rights responsibilities spelled out two years ago in a report by the United Nations Special Rapporteur on the right to health?
-More assessment is needed writes Sofia Gruskin and Zyde Raad of HSPH’s Program on International Health and Human Rights.
+More assessment is needed, write Sofia Gruskin and Zyde Raad of HSPH’s Program on International Health and Human Rights.
 “The PLoS Medicine Debate” article is the first of three opinion pieces published September 28, 2010, in PLoS Medicine, a peer-reviewed, open-access journal published by the Public Library of Science.

 The “Human Rights Guidelines for Pharmaceutical Companies in relation to Access to Medicines,” submitted to the UN General Assembly in August 2008, calls for transparency, management, monitoring and accountability, pricing, and ethical marketing, and against lobbying for more protection in intellectual property laws, applying for patents for trivial modifications of existing medicines, inappropriate drug promotion, and excessive pricing.